-City Index allow you to execute a minimum of trade of 1 Lot.
+City Index allows you to execute a minimum trade of 1 Lot.
 This may vary depending on the account you open.
 The maximum trade requirements vary depending on the trader and the instrument.
 As City Index offer STP execution, you can expect tighter spreads with more transparency over the price you‘re paying to execute your trades.

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.

 Finally, we’ve listed some of the popular funding methods that City Index offers its traders on the right.

 City Index support a wide range of languages including English, Spanish, German, Arabic, Polish, and Chinese.

-City Index have a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.
+City Index has a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.

 As City Index is regulated by Financial Conduct Authority, ASIC and MAS , every new client must pass a few basic compliance checks to ensure that you understand the risks of trading and are allowed to trade.
 When you open an account, you’ll likely be asked for the following, so it’s good to have these handy: